LivingPark-MRI/how-to-contribute/README.md

 * DO save important files produced by your notebook, so that other notebooks could start from them after running your notebook.

+* DO make random selections when building a cohort using a random seed and sort the dataframe in order to keep reproducing the same cohort.

 # How to build a PPMI cohort